 • Correlative: "Either you clean your room, or you can't go to the party."

-Conjunctions do more than connect ideas.
-They also show how ideas relate to each other such as the examples shown below:
+Conjunctions can do more than just connect ideas.
+They can also reveal how thoughts and ideas relate to each other, such as the examples shown below:

 Relationship Shown